UniqueNetwork/unique_docs/docs/tutorials/minting/customizable-nfts.md

 **Accessory Collection**: When these [accessories](https://uniquescan.io/opal/collections/2105) are nested into the base collection, the image of the token will change, making it look as if the square head is wearing the accessory.

-Now, let's get started with the implementation...
+Now, let's get started with the implementation.

 ![Customiztion Intro](./images/customization.png)

-## 1. Before we start
+## 🏁 1.
+Before we start

 1. For this tutorial, you will need node.js, git, and Visual Studio Code installed on your computer.
 If you haven't worked with git, node, and npm before, we recommend reading our [brief guide](./setup-environment) to configure your environment correctly.
 2. Prepare minting scripts according to [this instruction](./prepare-scripts.md)

-### 1.1 Prepare Images and Metadata for the Collections
+### 1.1 Prepare images and metadata

-Creating a customizable NFT collection doesn't deviate much from the process of creating standard collections.
+Creating a customizable NFT collection doesn't deviate much from creating standard collections.
 In this guide, we'll walk you through all the steps, but we won't delve deep into the details of each.
 If anything seems unclear, you can refer back to the specific sections on [mass minting](./mass-minting.md) and [generative NFTs](./generative-nft.md) for more detailed explanations.

-For this tutorial, we've already generated a **heads** collection and an **accessories** collection.
+We've already generated a **heads** collection and an **accessories** collection for this tutorial.
 You can locate them in the `customization` folder.

-## 2. If you are ready to create your own collection
+## 1.2 If you are ready to create your own collection

 The process for preparing metadata images is detailed in guides on [how to create a collection from pre-prepared](./mass-minting.md) images and [how to generate a collection from image fragments](./generative-nft.md).